Justification by Law or by Faith?, 1-14

 It was added because of transgressions – ‘A plumb line can only prove that a crooked wall is crooked.
 No matter how you use it, a plumb line can’t make a crooked wall straight.
 The law was God’s plumb line, designed to show all people that they are crooked, or sinful.
 It was never intended to make us straight or righteous – and, indeed, it never could.’
 (Illustrations for Biblical Preaching, 212)

 The law was put into effect through angels by a mediator – The is no indication within the OT itself that angels were involved in the giving of the law.
 According to Enns (The Evolution of Adam), Paul is using here a piece of ‘common knowledge’, the source of which is unclear (although it may date at least as far back the 2nd-century BC Book of Jubilees).
 Enns’ point is that Paul is writing as a man of his own day and culture, and using current ideas without necessarily vouching for their factual accuracy.

-Gal 3:21 Is the law, therefore, opposed to the promises of God?
+3:21 Is the law therefore opposed to the promises of God?
 Absolutely not!
-For if a law had been given that could impart life, then righteousness would certainly have come by the law.
+For if a law had been given that was able to give life, then righteousness would certainly have come by the law.

 The Scripture – Paul is probably thinking of the Law, although in Rom 3:9-20 he will demonstrate universal sinfulness from the other two divisions of Hebrew scripture, the Prophets and the Writings.

 Faith in Jesus Christ – or, ‘the faithfulness of Jesus Christ’.
 The latter interpretation (in Rom 3:22, 26; Gal 2:16; 3:22; Phil 3:9) has been popularised by by Richard Hays; see the online article by Pahl.